 - 7.9.
 Mobile Phone.
 During the Employment Period, the Employee shall be entitled to receive a mobile phone.
-Employee shall use the mobile phone in a standard and reasonable manner, and in accordance with BioLine's policies. - Automobile.
+Employee shall use the mobile phone in a standard and reasonable manner, and in accordance with BioLine's policies. - 7.10.
+Automobile.
 For purposes of performance of Employee's duties and tasks, and during the Employment Period, BioLine shall make available to Employee a company vehicle, leased or owned by BioLine of a type to be elected by BioLine, in accordance with its policies which may be amended from time to time (the "Company Car").
 Employee shall use the Company Car in accordance with BioLine's car policy then in effect, as well as the requirements of the leasing company and the insurance company.
 BioLine shall bear the cost of maintenance and repairs, and any insurance deductibles for the Company Car, in accordance with its policies and the Car Agreement which will be signed between Employee and BioLine.
 Employee shall be liable for paying for fuel, as well as any parking and/or traffic fines received in connection herewith, and for any damages and expenses in case of negligent use of the Company Car and/or use of the Company Car not in accordance with BioLine's applicable policies.
 All taxes arising out of the use of the Company Car shall be borne by Employee, and Employee acknowledges that such taxes will be withheld from Employee's salary as required by law.
 Employee further acknowledges that the tax treatment of the benefit through use of the Company Car is subject to change, and any economic impact resulting from such changes will be in Employee's sole responsibility.
 For the avoidance of doubt, Employee agrees and confirms that the cost of the leasing and/or the cost of the use of the Company Car shall not constitute a component of Employee's Salary, including with regard to social benefits and/or any other right to which Employee is entitled by virtue of this Agreement or under law.
-The Employee shall be required to follow rules and regulations as to the usage of the Company Car as described in the "Company Car Lease Agreement" or "Car Addendum" provided to the Employee's employment with BioLine for any reason, as of the date of termination.
-The Employee shall not be entitled to use a Company Car during unpaid leave
+The Employee shall be required to follow rules and regulations as to the usage of the Company Car as described in the "Company Car Lease Agreement" or "Car Addendum" provided to the Employee prior to receipt of the Company Car.
+The Company Car will remain in BioLine's ownership, and will be returned to BioLine immediately upon termination of Employee's employment with BioLine for any reason, as of the date of termination.
+The Employee shall not be entitled to use a Company Car during unpaid leaves or absences, unless specifically approved by BioLine in writing.